Vanguard fee warning: small investors urged to act now after £4 monthly charge kicks in

 How is Vanguard changing its fees?

-The second change is a cut to the fee on its “managed ISA service”.
-The management fee will be reduced from 0.3% to 0.2%.
-Total fees will then be just over 0.5%, consisting of a 0.15% platform fee, 0.2% management fee and average 0.17% fund fees.
-There will be no minimum account fee.
+This took total fees on the managed ISA to just over 0.5%, consisting of a 0.15% platform fee, 0.2% management fee and average 0.17% fund fees.
+There is no minimum account fee.

-He adds: “We’ve found that once people have made the important decision to start investing, they can lack confidence in the management of their investments, hold too much cash, and have trouble constructing portfolios with the right funds and level of risk.
-This service selects and manages investments on a client’s behalf, and a team of Vanguard investment experts are on hand to give guidance.”
+He added: “We’ve found that once people have made the important decision to start investing, they can lack confidence in the management of their investments, hold too much cash, and have trouble constructing portfolios with the right funds and level of risk.

-According to Modray, if you’re happy to let Vanguard choose and manage a mix of funds for you, then the managed ISA “looks very good value at 0.52% a year all in.
-That said, Vanguard is restricted to its own funds, whereas most other platforms offer funds from across the market”.
+According to Justin Modray, founder of Candid Financial Advice, if you’re happy to let Vanguard choose and manage a mix of funds for you, then the managed ISA “looks very good value at 0.52% a year all in”.
+He added: “That said, Vanguard is restricted to its own funds, whereas most other platforms offer funds from across the market”.

 How competitive are the new fees?

-All customers with an ISA, Sipp and/or general investment account with less than £32,000 invested across them will see their fees go up.
+All customers with an ISA, SIPP and/or general investment account with less than £32,000 invested across them will see their fees go up.

 Mackay comments: “Vanguard’s USP has always been about cost.
 Not service.
 This move has a subtle impact.
-It removes them from being an option where no-one needed to worry about cost, to an option where people need to do the maths.
+It removes them from being an option where no one needed to worry about cost, to an option where people need to do the maths.
 They are not the slam dunk they once were.

 “We saw a similar thing in 2019 when Charles Stanley moved its admin fee from 0.25% to 0.35%.
 Overnight, they lost their USP – always being the cheapest – so consumers lost the ‘no-brainer’ reason to select them.”

 She agrees with Modray that Vanguard’s managed ISA now looks “more compelling”, so could be a good option for less confident investors.
-Mackay notes that it’s interesting that Vanguard announced its fees shake-up on the same day (12 December) the Financial Conduct Authority set out proposals for providing “targeted support” to savers and investors.

 Investment platform | £5,000 | £15,000 | £25,000 | £50,000 | £100,000 | £250,000 | £500,000 | £1,000,000 |